monitor1379/sophon/mddocs/index.md

 ## What is Sophon?

-Sophon is a **automatic markdown documentation generator** that makes it easy to create intelligent and beautiful documentation, written by Zhenpeng Deng and licensed under the MIT license.
+Sophon is a **markdown API documentation automatic generator** that makes it easy to create intelligent and beautiful documentation, written by Zhenpeng Deng and licensed under the MIT license.

 ## Why Sophon?